+Section 3.
+Order of Layoffs

-- A. Layoffs will be determined based on an inverse order of retention points computed as per provisions listed below by the classification within the individual department.
-In cases when two or more employees are tied with the same number of retention points, the Department Head shall make the determination of which employee shall be retained.
-Any required reduction in the number of employees shall be in the following order within the same classification: - 1.
-Extra-help, - 2.
-Probationary employees serving an initial probationary period, - 3.
-Regular permanent full-time and part-time employees. - B. A full time employee shall receive one half (1⁄2) point for each full month of continuous service as a regular County employee in his classification and higher classifications, including probationary time but excluding time as extra-help, SETA or contract employment.
-Part time employees shall receive a proportional amount of longevity points.
+Layoffs will be determined based on an inverse order of retention points computed as per provisions listed below by the classification within the individual department.
+Any required reduction in the number of employees shall be in the following order within the same classification:

+- (1) Extra-help and provisional, - (2) Probationary employees serving an initial probationary period, - (3) Regular (civil service status) part-time employees, - (4) Regular (civil service status) full-time. - A. Longevity

+A full-time employee shall receive one point for each full month of continuous service as a regular County employee in his/her classification and higher classifications, including probationary time but excluding time as extra help.

+Part-time employees shall receive a proportional amount of retention points based upon the number of hours worked.
 Less than a full month of service shall be prorated.
-It does not include service prior to employment interruptions caused by resignation, dismissal, or transfer to extra-help status.
-It does include periods covered by authorized leaves of absences and such service accrued before a previous layoff. - C. An employee who occupies a position within a class within a department affected by a layoff and/or displacement may volunteer to be laid off in place of another employee who has fewer retention points and who would otherwise be laid off.
+It does not include service prior to employment, interruptions caused by resignation, dismissal, or transfer to extra-help status or disciplinary actions as defined in 2. below.
+It does include periods covered by authorized leaves of absences and such service accrued before a previous layoff.

+- B. Performance Disciplinary Actions - 1.
+An employee who receives an involuntary demotion as a disciplinary action will have twelve (12) points deducted from that employee's retention points. - 2.
+An employee who receives a suspension will have one (1) point per day of suspension deducted from the employee's retention points, with a maximum deduction of twelve (12) points. - C. Alternate Classes Classes which are budgeted as alternate classes (e.g. Office Assistant II/I), as stated in the Personnel Allocation Resolution, shall be treated as one class for purposes of determining retention points. - D. Out of Class Assignments Out-of-class time will not be credited towards the outof-class position in which the employee served.
+Out-of-class time will be considered as continuous service in the employee's regular classification. - E. Ties In cases where two or more employees are tied with the same number of retention points, the following factors shall be considered in order for the purpose of breaking the tie: total County service (including the County of El Dorado service prior to the most current period of employment); discipline actions; Department Head determination.
+Letters of reprimand will be considered as a tie breaking criteria for up to three years from the date of issuance. - F. Volunteers For Layoff An employee who occupies a position within a class within a department affected by a layoff and/or displacement may volunteer to be laid off in place of another employee who has fewer retention points and who would otherwise be laid off.
 Such employee shall be entitled to the same rights and restoration privileges as other employees in accordance with this Article.